dougeby/IntuneDocs/InTuneDocs/EndUser/troubleshoot-your-device-iOS.md

 ---

-## Steps to fix device and compliance issues
+## Fix common issues with your iOS device

-Sometimes errors can occur with your iOS device that may be able to be fixed through troubleshooting.
+Sometimes issues can occur with your iOS device that may be able to be fixed through troubleshooting.
+Some common issues that we've seen that you can first try to fix yourself are listed below.
+For more complex problems, we recommend you reach out to your IT admin through their contact information on the [Company Portal website](http://portal.manage.microsoft.com).

 - [How to reconnect a compromised iOS device](how-to-reconnect-a-compromised-ios-device.md)
 - [Send errors to your IT admin](send-errors-to-your-it-admin-ios.md)